The X Factor 2018 confirms date for live final

 Which famous singers are the contestants duetting with?

 Each year, The X Factor calls upon the expertise of some singing superstars to perform with the finalists.
-We’re no longer in the heady days of Beyoncé (who duetted with Alexandra Burke in the 2008 final); instead this year’s competition will see Emeli Sandé join Dalton Harris on stage, Tom Walker collaborate with Anthony Russell, and Scarlett Lee sing Angels with judge Robbie Williams.
+We’re no longer in the heady days of Beyoncé (who duetted with Alexandra Burke in the 2008 final); instead this year’s competition will see Emeli Sandé join Dalton Harris on stage singing Beneath Your Beautiful, Tom Walker collaborate with Anthony Russell on Leave the Light On, and Scarlett Lee sing Angels with judge Robbie Williams.
 Read more about the duets here.

 In addition, the three finalists will then get a chance to perform their winner’s single on Sunday with an established singer – a version that the eventual victor will release as a single.
-Leona Lewis will partner Scarlett Lee, James Arthur will sing with Dalton Harris, and Ricky Wilson will perform alongside Anthony Russell.
+Leona Lewis will partner Scarlett Lee for a rendition of One More Sleep, James Arthur will sing with Dalton Harris on Power of Love, and the Kaiser Chiefs will perform I Predict a Riot alongside Anthony Russell.

 What are the contestants singing?